CIA-Oceanix/GeoTrackNet/README.tex.md

 ### Acknowledgement

-We would like to thank MarineCadastre, CLS and Erwan Guegueniat, Kurt Schwehr, Tensorflow team, QGIS and OpenStreetmap for the data and the open-source codes.
+We are thankful to thank MarineCadastre, CLS and Erwan Guegueniat, Kurt Schwehr, Tensorflow team, QGIS and OpenStreetmap for the data and the open-source codes.

+We would also like to thank Jetze Schuurmans for helping convert the code from Python2 to Python3.

 ### Contact
 For any questions, please open an issue.